Skip to main content

 docker compose exec langflow python -c "import requests, os; addr = os.environ.get('LANGFUSE_HOST'); print(addr); res = requests.get(addr, timeout=5); print(res.status_code)"

-An output similar to this indicates success:
+Output similar to the following indicates success:

 _10